-5 years ago on my 40th birthday, I was told that I had breast cancer.
-Since then, I've tread thru some murky waters navigating treatments, surgeries, recurrence, and long term side effects.
-My docs told me that I had to think of myself as having a chronic illness - I would be living with this for a long time.
+In 2013, on my 40th birthday, I was told that I had breast cancer.
+Since then, I've tread through some murky waters navigating chemotherapy, radiation, surgeries, recurrences and side effects.

-Think what YOU could do, if you gave yourself a dose of nature and adventure!
+Think what YOU could do for your recovery, if you gave yourself a dose of nature and adventure!

 San Francisco Bay Area, California, United States